 Terre Haute Jr. Police Academy.
-The 2018 Jr. Police Academy dates are June 11th-14th (Honey Creek Middle School), June 25th-28th (Otter Creek Middle School), and July 16th-19th (Woodrow Wilson Middle School) All Academies will be Monday through Thursday 8:30am-3:30pm.
-Registration will be online only again this year and the link will be posted in April.
-Cost is $35 and is open for CURRENT 4th, 5th, and 6th graders.
+2019 Jr. Police Academy dates are as follows: June 10th-13th at Honey Creek Middle School, June 24th-27th at Otter Creek Middle School, July 15th-18th at Woodrow Wilson Middle School.
+All Academies will be Monday through Thursday 8:30am-3:30pm.
+Registration will be online only.
+Cost is $35 and is open to CURRENT 4th, 5th, and 6th grade students.

-A big thank you to our sponsor, the YMCA summer camps of the Wabash Valley, for helping to keep this site FREE to readers like you.
+A big thank you to our sponsors, ISU and the Community School of the Arts, for helping to keep this site FREE to readers like you.
 Please help us thank them for their support by considering their programming for your child and telling them that you heard about it on Haute Happenings!

 As always, typos happen and event details change.
 Please confirm with camp coordinators before solidifying your summer plans.
 Haute Happenings can’t be held responsible for printed errors or program changes, but we will celebrate with you if our info helped your family to have an awesome summer! 🙂